sureshshrestha/FOSUserBundle/README.md

-This is a ready to use repository for **FOSUserBundle** configured in **Symfony2.5.1**.
+This is configured and tested boilerplate for **FOSUserBundle** configured in **Symfony2.5.1**.
 This is intended for the *Symfony developers* who want to run into the FOSUserBundle without any burden in configuring.
 If you are looking for installation of the bundle yourself go through the official documentation of [FOSUserBundle](https://github.com/FriendsOfSymfony/FOSUserBundle).

 1. Clone the repo: